ivanori1/trade_core_selenium_task/README.md

 1) Move the file to /usr/bin directory sudo mv chromedriver /usr/bin

-2) Goto /usr/bin directory and you would need to run something like "chmod a+x chromedriver" to mark it executable.
+2) Go to /usr/bin directory and you would need to run something like "chmod a+x chromedriver" to mark it executable.

 For Windows: